andycranston/usbserialcaretaker/README.md

 # Why is this useful?

-If a Raspberry Pi is being run "headless" with only connectons being power and networking then if the network connection fails then it will no longer be possible to login.
+If a Raspberry Pi is being run "headless" with the only connections being power and networking then if the network connection fails it will not be possible to login and investigate.

 By being able to attach a USB serial dongle and get a login prompt an operator will be able to diagnose the network connectivity issue.